-CAUTION: Carefully follow the instructions in this section.
-Failure to do so may reduce the life and/or performance of the engines.
+CAUTION: Carefully follow the instructions of this section.
+Failure to do so may reduce the engine's life and/or performance.

-With Sea-Doo Sport Boats powered by Rotax engines, a break-in period of 10 hours is required for each engine before continuous operation at full throttle.
+With Sea-Doo Sport Boats powered by Rotax engines, a break-in period of 10 hours is required before continuous operation at full throttle.

-To achieve a good break-in, throttle levers should not be advanced more than 3/4, however, brief acceleration and speed variations contribute to a good break-in.
+To achieve a good break-in, throttle lever should not be advanced more than 3/4 opening, however, brief acceleration and speed variations contribute to a good break-in.